lihuencarranza/metronome/README.md

 This project is a tap-based metronome using a Raspberry Pi with physical buttons and LEDs.
 It includes a Flask API to interact with the BPM data and uses a JSON file to store BPM values persistently.

+## Important

+The web site doesn't work from part1/metronome.py.
+Please run it from the root.

 ## Installation

 1. Set up Raspberry Pi GPIO: